jacksleight/laravel-omni/README.md

 - A single file for all component concerns (logic, template, styles and scripts)

 > [!IMPORTANT]
-> I made this because I want to implement views as describe above, but this package does not get in the way of the usual view approaches.
+> I built this because I want to implement views as describe above, but this package does not get in the way of the usual view approaches.
 You can still render plain view files, create normal Blade and Livewire components stored in their default locations, and use all the various directives.
 If any of that breaks it's a bug.

 All Omni components can: